llm-workflow-engine/llm-workflow-engine/README.md

 ### Python

-**IMPORTANT:** Use of browser backend's `ChatGPT` class has been deprectated, no support will be provided for this usage.
+**IMPORTANT:** Use of browser backend's `BrowserBackend` class has been deprectated, no support will be provided for this usage.

 You can  use the API backend's `ApiBackend` class to interact directly with the chat LLM.